Let me start with a story to illustrate the benefits of silence

 How To Add More Silence To Your Day

 It’s not hard to add a few minutes of silence to your day.
-A pair of noise-canceling headphones is also one way to experience silence in a noisy world.
+A pair of noise-cancelling headphones is also one way to experience silence in a noisy world.

 “Nothing, to my way of thinking, is better proof of a well-ordered mind than a man’s ability to stop just where he is and pass some time in his own company.” ― Seneca